Markus Rosenberg: 2019 season and retirement

 At the start of the 2019 season, Rosenberg retained his first team place as well as his captaincy of the side.
 On 14 April 2019, he scored his first goal of the season and set up the club's first goal in a 2–0 win against Östersunds.
 A week later, on 22 April 2019, Rosenberg scored his second goal of the season, in a 4–1 win against Hammarby.
 He then scored two consecutive braces between 5 May 2019 and 12 May 2019, in wins against Falkenbergs and Elfsborg.
 On 30 June 2019, Rosenberg said he was going to retire from professional football at the end of the 2019 season.
 He then scored a hat–trick and set up the club's sixth goal in a 7–0 win against Ballymena United in the first leg of the UEFA Europa League first round.
 Rosenberg, once again, helped Malmö FF advance past the 2019–20 UEFA Europa League group stages, having scored two more goals in the play–offs round.
 Shortly after the club's qualification to the Group Stage qualification, he scored twice, in a 5–0 win against Kalmar.
 Rosenberg later scored two more goals in the following two months.
 In the last game of the season against Örebro, he scored twice in a 5–0 win; Malmö FF finished second place in the league trailing league winners Djurgården by one point.
 In his last ever home game for Malmö FF, Rosenberg scored two goals in a 4–3 Europa League win against Dynamo Kyiv including the game-winning 4–3 goal in the 96th minute.
 Prior to the match, he was given a lap of honour with his former teammates and managers attending his last home match at the Stadion.
 In addition, Rosenberg had his bronze shoes placed at the stadium as for his contributions, dedication and commitment to Malmö FF.
 He finished the 2019 season with 42 appearances and 21 goals in all competitions.

 Post-playing career

 Shortly after announcing his retirement from professional football, Rosenberg pursued a new career by becoming a football agent alongside former teammate Behrang Safari.

+In 2018, Rosenberg opened a padel center, Padelcourt No 9, in the Swedish town Höllviken.